LAST UPDATED – 10/19/22 – Mackinac Island Visitor Guide

 One thing that Mackinac Island doesn’t have a shortage of is amazing places to eat.
 There are many wonderful restaurants on the island that serve a wide array of foods.
 Whether you are looking for a burger at a pub, some fresh seafood, or an upscale dinner, there is a restaurant waiting to serve you.
-I know picking restaurants can be a challenging and stressful situation for some, so to assist you in finding some good restaurants for you to try I have included a list of some recommendations below.
+I know picking restaurants can be a challenging and stressful situation for some, so to assist you in finding some good restaurants for you to try I have included a list of some recommendations in my Mackinac Island visitor guide below.

 |Chuck Wagon of Mackinac||American, Diner, Veggie||$|